We are still in the midst of difficulty. Double dip recession?

 Most of us would agree that fear is a terrible thing, but we often only acknowledge it with the things that threaten our physical lives; such as fear of flying, fear of speed, fear of heights, etc. And yet, its ever-presence in our everyday lives is often masked as something else; such as hesitation, prudence, lack of confidence, or uncertainty.
 However, the underlying emotion behind each of these is fear.

 Fear has a firm grip.
-Fear can keep us in unhappy relationships, the wrong jobs, or even worse yet; fear can keep us from living both at work and at home.
+Fear can keep us in unhappy relationships, the wrong jobs, or even worst yet; fear can keep us from living both at work and at home.

 Warren Buffet says it best: "be greedy only when others are fearful."